ddbln/CloseAllNoConfirm/README.md

 **Q: Does the plugin only close unsaved files or all files?**

 A: The 'Close All without Confirmation' plugin closes all files, both unsaved and saved, with the main benefit being that you won't be prompted for each unsaved file.
 Dealing with multiple confirmation dialogs can quickly become a painful experience.
 But don’t worry, this plugin has got you covered – it closes all files swiftly and efficiently!

+**Q: Can I choose to close files only in the active window?**

+A: Yes, with the latest update, you now have the option to close files either in all windows or only in the active window.
+When you trigger the `Close All without Confirmation` command, a quick panel will appear with these two options.
+Simply select your desired option and press Enter to confirm.
+Note that you can only choose this if the "ask_before_closing" option is turned on (which is by default).

 **Q: Can you provide an example of when this plugin would be useful?**